mirage335-colossus/ubiquitous_bash/README.md

 * Self-contained SAMBA server would provide useful virtualization compatibility guarantees if tightly integrated.
 QEMU seems to already include a solution using similar methods.

+* Self-contained SSH server (not requiring full virtualization images) would allow full self-testing of SSH procedures.

 * Merge HostedXen, and other related virtualization methods into ubiquitous bash.
 * Support shutdown hooks through init daemons other than systemd.
 * Service/cron installation hooks.